 FSearch is a fast file search utility for GNU/Linux operating systems, inspired by Everything Search Engine.
 It’s written in C and based on GTK+3.

-Note: The application is in an early development stage and still considered alpha
+Note: The application is in an early development stage and still considered beta

 Performance.
 On Windows I really like to use Everything Search Engine.
 It provides instant results as you type for all your files and lots of useful features (regex, filters, bookmarks, …).
 On Linux however I couldn’t find anything that’s even remotely as fast and powerful.